Involutions of Azumaya algebras: Rings with Involution

-As one might expect, being an \'etale algebra of rank $n$ is a local property in that it may be tested on a covering.
+As one might expect, being a finite \'etale algebra of rank $n$ is a local property in that it may be tested on a covering.

 \begin{lem} Let $S$ be a ring in $\bfX$, let $R$ be an $S$-algebra and let $U\to *$ be a covering.
-Then $R$ is an \'etale $S$-algebra of rank $n$ if and only if $R_U$ is an \'etale $S_U$-algebra of rank $n$ in $\bfX/U$. \end{lem}
+Then $R$ is a finite \'etale $S$-algebra of rank $n$ if and only if $R_U$ is a finite \'etale $S_U$-algebra of rank $n$ in $\bfX/U$. \end{lem}